Winter International Travel Fellowship

 - How is this different from departmental funding for thesis research?

-Students from all classes are eligible for Winter International Travel funding and the funding can be used to support a wide range of personal or professional development experiences.
+Students from all classes are eligible for Winter International Travel funding and the funding can be used to support a wide range of self-directed projects that offer personal or professional development experiences.

 - Can I develop a joint project with another student?